Common wisdom is a 500 calorie deficit per day equates to 1 pound of weight loss per week. And generally speaking, this is true.

-With my clients that minimum pace is .5% of your body weight each week.
-If you aren’t hitting that number for two straight weeks it’s time to cut 50-100 calories from your diet and assess the results.
+With my clients that minimum pace is .5% of your body weight every 1-2 weeks.
+If you aren’t hitting that number for at least two straight weeks it’s time to reduce food intake (about 50-100 calories) and assess the results.

 More times than not that small cut will take you down another 5-10lbs (or more in some cases).
 And then when that cut plays itself out you cut another 50-100 calories.